Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/README.md

 This repository is created for educational and portfolio purposes only.

-Nexora is a fictional company created to demonstrate enterprise HubSpot CRM implementation, solution architecture, automation strategy, and business process design.
+Nexora is a fictional AI-powered B2B SaaS company created to demonstrate enterprise HubSpot CRM implementation, solution architecture, automation strategy, and business process design using realistic business requirements.